FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 #### Exercise 6.23.

 As stated in exercise 6.20, the server requires that the content of the anecdote to be added is at least 5 characters long.
 Now implement error handling for the insertion.
-In practice, it is sufficient to display a notification to the user in case of a failed insertion:
+In practice, it is sufficient to display a notification to the user in case of a failed POST request:

 ![](../../images/6/67new.png)